isomerpages/imda-oin/_ongoing-national-innovation-challenges/1b-trade-and-connectivity-challenge-2020.md

         <ul>
           <li><b><h4>Container Depot & Logistics Association of Singapore (CDAS)</h4>How might we reduce the time taken and the reliance on manual labour to improve productivity for the container inspection process and eliminate risky activities such as working at height?</b>
             <h5>What We Are Looking For</h5>
-The solution sought should be able to inspect the container autonomously or remotely, effectively detect, assess and classify the defects on containers and tag the findings to the containers based on their identification numbers.
-Ideally, the number of surveyors required per inspection yard should be reduced to 1 – 2.
+To develop an autonomous or remote inspection solution that can effectively detect, assess and classify defects on containers and tag findings to respective containers.
+The solution should improve container depots’ handling capacity.
+This will increase the sector’s productivity and reduce reliance on manual labour.
+Remote inspection capability will also make the sector more attractive to locals.
+The capability could be exported to other foreign container depots to improve productivity.
 <br><br>
 <a href="http://tradeandconnectivity.innovation-challenge.sg" target="_blank" >Learn More</a>
       </li>